yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

 ## Pre-requisites

 * Tyk Cloud Account, register here if you don't have one yet: {{< button_left href="https://tyk.io/sign-up/#cloud" color="green" content="free trial" >}}
-* A Redis instance for each data plane, used as temporay storage for distributed rate limiting, token storage and analytics.
+* A Redis instance for each data plane, used as temporary storage for distributed rate limiting, token storage and analytics.
 You will find instructions for a simple Redis installation in the steps below.
 * No incoming firewalls rules are needed, as the connection between Hybrid Gateways and Tyk Cloud is always initiated from the Gateways, not from Tyk Cloud.

 ## Create hybrid data plane configuration